 - The Professional Core (21 hours): All students must complete the professional core.
 The courses in the core are: POLS 6200, Public Budgeting; POLS 6201, Theory of Public Administration; POLS 6202, Research Methods for Public Administration; POLS 6203, Theories of Public Organization; POLS 6204, Public Policy Analysis and Evaluation; POLS 6205, Administrative Law and Procedures; POLS 6206, Public Personnel Administration.

 - The Elective Track (12 hours): With the approval of the program advisor, each student must select 12 hours beyond the core courses.
 The track courses may be taken from any graduate program in the University.
 Generally, electives should form a coherent whole.
 Examples of track emphasis include planning, management, and particular areas of public policy.

-- The Professional Seminar - POLS 6286 (3-6 hours): This seminar normally will be taken at the completion of the students' degree program.
-The seminar consists of the preparation of an exit paper (3 hours) and for those not employed in the public service, a three-month internship in a government or non-profit agency (3 hours).
-The exit paper can take several forms, but typically provides an analysis of the internship or the agency of employment of in-service students.
+- The Professional Seminar - POLS 6286 (3 hours): This seminar normally will be taken at the completion of the students' degree program.
+For those not employed in the public service, it will include a three-month internship in a government agency.
+A research paper on the internship or on the agency of employment for the in-service student will be required.
 The paper will analyze an actual problem which confronts the student's agency, describe the problem-solving approach taken, and evaluate the supportive evidence for the decision made.
 Finally, the paper will evaluate linkages between the internship or work experience, classroom experiences, and public administration literature.
 An oral defense of the paper before each student's committee is required.